LES J. WEINSTEIN, ESQ.

 Member, University of Pennsylvania President’s Council and Harrison Society

-Los Angeles Chamber Orchestra (Director)
+Los Angeles Chamber Orchestra (Director, Emeritus)

 Los Angeles County Art Museum (Founder)